WandLZhang/fast-science-0-stellar-engine/blueprints/fedramp-high/secret-manager/README.md

 You should see the message "Secret versions added successfully" after the script runs.
 If not, there may have been an error in your file structure/naming.
 Now you can go into the Cloud Console and view your secrets again.
 This time they should have versions associated with them.

-It is recommended to delete the local secret files after you run this script for security reasons.
+It is recommended to delete the local secret files after you run this script.

 ### GCE Option